allenai/natural-instructions/tasks/README.md

 `task1426_country_independence_year` | Given a country name, return the year of independence of the given country | Answer Generation
 `task1427_country_region_in_world` | Given a country name, return the located region in the world map of the given country | Answer Generation
 `task1428_country_surface_area` | Given a country name, return the surface area in square-kilometer of the given country | Answer Generation
+`task1499_dstc3_summarization` | Summarization of conversations in DSTC 3 | Summarization
+`task1500_dstc3_classification` | Classification of Price Range in conversations in DSTC 3| Classification `task1501_dstc3_answer_generation` | Generating answers to DSTC 3 conversations related questions | Answer Generation `task1502_hatexplain_classification` | Classification of type of tweet in Hatexplain | Classification `task1503_hatexplain_classification` | Identification of target community in tweet in Hatexplain | Classification `task1504_hatexplain_answer_generation` | Passage Selection of offensive or hate speech phrases in tweets is Hatexplain | Answer Generation